dagster-io/dagster/python_modules/dagster-airflow/README.md

 1. Containerize your repository
 2. Set up an S3 bucket for dagster-airflow
-3. Install the dagster-airflow plugin
+3. Optionally, install the dagster-airflow plugin
 4. Define your pipeline as an Airflow DAG

 ## Containerizing your repository